Skip to main content

 Description

-Alder trees (Alnus species) are deciduous trees or large shrubs belonging to the birch family (Betulaceae).
-They are commonly found near rivers, wetlands, and damp woodlands where they play an important ecological role in nitrogen fixation.
-Alders are recognizable by their drooping male catkins and small, persistent woody female cones.
-They release abundant pollen in late winter and early spring before their leaves fully emerge.
+Alder trees (Alnus species) are deciduous trees or large shrubs in the birch family (Betulaceae).
+They typically grow near rivers, wetlands, and damp woodlands, where they help fix nitrogen in the soil.
+You can recognize alders by their drooping male catkins and small, persistent woody female cones.
+They release abundant pollen in late winter and early spring, often before their leaves emerge.
 Common species include black alder (Alnus glutinosa) in Europe and red alder (Alnus rubra) in North America.

 Alder tree illustration